 Rain creates mood.
 Clouds, fog.
 That feeling of gloom that only a prolonged absence of sun can provide.

 A perfect example of a book for this would be The Woman in the Window.
 I fucking loveddddd this book.
-The concept of someone who is agoraphobic, stuck inside her house, but also her mind, is perfectly suited to the reader being inside, under a dark sky, lightening flashing, low clouds closing in; covered in blankets and quiet as you try to work through the madness of this book’s narrator.
+The concept of someone who is agoraphobic, stuck inside her house, but also her mind, is perfectly suited to the reader being inside, under a dark sky, lightning flashing, low clouds closing in; covered in blankets and quiet as you try to work through the madness of this book’s narrator.

 Sounds like a perfect day inside, to me.